Johannis de Rijke: Overview of de Rijke's time in Japan

-He arrived in September 1873, along with Van Doorn and George Arnold Escher.
-Over the next thirty years, these civil engineers, joined later by Jack Lindo and Anthonie Rouwenhorst Mulder, executed numerous flood control and water management projects.
+arriving in September 1873, along with George Arnold Escher.
+Over the next thirty years, these civil engineers, joined later by Isaac (Jack) Lindo, Anthonie Rouwenhorst Mulder and others, undertook numerous flood control and water management projects.
 They enhanced the ports of Tokyo, Yokohama, Nagasaki, Ujina (Hiroshima), Hakata (Fukuoka), Mikuni (Sakai), and Niigata.
-Notably, De Rijke's work on the breakwater at Yokkaichi has been recognised by the Japanese government as an Important Cultural Property.
+De Rijke's breakwater at Yokkaichi has been recognised by the Japanese government as an Important Cultural Property.

-De Rijke was instrumental in the improvement of various riparian zones of Japanese rivers.
-His significant contribution included the separation of the Kiso River, Nagara River, and Ibi River near Nagoya, known as the Kiso Three Rivers (木曽三川, Kiso Sansen).
-He undertook works at the Kurobe alluvial fan, located on the Japan Sea coast, and took on the project of constructing a tunnel channel from Lake Biwa to Kyoto, assuming Escher's position after his return to the Netherlands.

-De Rijke is credited with establishing the Kanda River sewer network in Tokyo.
-Elementary schools in Aichi Prefecture conduct a tour of wajū for third graders, educating them about its history and the challenges faced in its construction.
-This programme aims to foster an appreciation of the effort and history behind the creation of the wajū, and to ensure its legacy is passed on to future generations.
+De Rijke was instrumental in the improvement of the riparian zones of various Japanese rivers.
+His significant contributions included the separation of the Kiso River, Nagara River, and Ibi River near Nagoya, known as the Kiso Three Rivers (木曽三川, Kiso Sansen).
+The works here included the construction of a polder (known in Japan as a wajū).
+Elementary schools in Aichi Prefecture conduct a tour of the wajū for students, educating them about its history and the challenges faced in its construction.
+This programme aims to foster an appreciation of the effort and history behind the creation of the works, and to ensure its legacy is passed on to future generations.

+He also supervised works at the Kurobe alluvial fan, located on the Japan Sea coast, and constructed a tunnel from Lake Biwa to Kyoto, where he replaced Escher after the latter returned to the Netherlands.
+He is credited with establishing the Kanda River sewer network in Tokyo.

-Following 1891, De Rijke was appointed an Imperial officer of the Meiji Home Ministry, rising to the position of Vice Minister.
+In 1891, de Rijke was appointed an Imperial officer of the Meiji Home Ministry, subsequently rising to the position of Vice Minister.
 He frequently grappled with the challenges of Japanese bureaucracy and corruption, which he found conflicted with his Reformed principles.

-Among the five Dutch engineers of that period, De Rijke stayed the longest in Japan, and later worked in China.
-His prestigious position in Japan stood in contrast to the potential difficulties that his lack of a formal engineering title would have caused him in the Netherlands.
+As shown in the table below, there were a number of notable Dutch engineers working in Japan between 1872 and 1903, with de Rijke's almost unbroken thirty-year presence in the country (1873 to 1903) being the longest of all.
+De Rijke's prestigious position in Japan stood in contrast to the potential difficulties that his lack of a formal engineering title would have caused him in the Netherlands.

-In 2002, Dutch filmmaker Louis van Gasteren released "In a Japanese Rapids; Dutch Watermen in Japan 1872 - 1903," a documentary about De Rijke and Escher.
-That same year, Van Gasteren edited a book titled "In a Japanese Rapid" and three years later, he published "The Eternal Rice with Japanese Tea," featuring letters from the Dutch watermen.